ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 Logging in changes the formatting of the pages, which the _page models_ are responsible for handling.

 ## System Architecture Overview
-This model shows the general flow of the System and its Architecture
+This model below shows the general flow of the System and its Architecture.
 ![Domain model for Chirp users and Cheeps](diagrams/images/SystemArchitecture.jpg){ width=75% }

 ## Architecture of Deployed Application